Old Testament: Isaiah 66:18-23 (Pentecost 11: Series C)

-The Old Testament Lesson for this Sunday, August 25, 2019, is from the Book of the Prophet Isaiah.
-The text is Isaiah 66:18-23, which comprises the last of the verses of the Book of Isaiah, but, interestingly leaves off the last verse, verse 24.
-This is most likely due to the negative skew of this last verse.
-However, it is an unfortunate move in that the negative language that is a description of the bowels of Sheol/hell helps to highlight the joy and beauty of the courts of heaven as described in the preceding verses.
-It is difficult to end on a “law” oriented note, but it is true that one cannot appreciate the sweetness of the Gospel without first understanding the absolute bitterness and condemnation of the Law.
+The Old Testament lesson for this Sunday is from the book of the prophet Isaiah.
+The text is Isaiah 66:18-23 which comprises the last of the verses of Isaiah, but interestingly leaves off the last verse, verse 24.
+This is most likely due to the negative skew of that stanza.
+However, it is an unfortunate move in that the negative language which is a description of the bowels of Sheol/Hell helps to highlight the joy and beauty of the courts of Heaven as described in the preceding verses.
+It is difficult to end on a “law” oriented note, but it is true one cannot appreciate the sweetness of the Gospel without first understanding the absolute bitterness and condemnation of the Law.

-Creation plays a major role in the Book of Isaiah.
-In chapters 65-66, we see the language of the “new heavens and new earth” and a description of what these look like, which is then strongly reflected in the language of chapters 21-22 of Revelation.
-In order to explain the “new” it is set in opposition to the “old,” a motif of reversal as R. Lessing notes.
+Creation plays a major role in the text of Isaiah.
+In chapters 65-66 we see the language of a, “new heavens and new earth,” and a description of what these look like which is then strongly reflected in the language of chapters 21-22 of Revelation.
+In order to explain the “new” it is set in opposition to the “old,” a motif of reversal as Reed Lessing notes.
 Again, one can best understand the joy and beauty of the new when it is seen in light of the old.
-As we consider the connections to Revelation 21-22 we see that the “new heavens and new earth” are not the start of something new or different, but rather the restoration and return to what was originally intended.
-And, as is often the case in Scripture, it is about a renewed, restored and redeemed relationship with the Creator.
-Once again, God and man walk together, seeing one another face to face as was always the intention.
+As we consider the connections to Revelation 21-22, we see how the “new heavens and new earth” are not the start of something new or different, but rather the restoration and return to what was originally intended.
+And, as is often the case in Scripture, it is about a renewed, restored, and redeemed relationship with the Creator.
+Once again, God and man walk together and see one another face-to-face as was always the intention.
 Now, as these verses tell us, “The day/the time is coming!”

 Isaiah, true to form, emphasizes the ingathering of all nations, even from the furthest reaches of the earth.
-In verse 18 “all nations and tongues...shall come and see the glory” and then in verse 19 from these “survivors’ God will send missionaries—missionaries from the Gentiles to declare this glory.
+In verse 18, “All nations and tongues... shall come and see the glory.”
+Then, in verse 19, from these “survivors” God will send missionaries; missionaries from the Gentiles to declare His glory.
 Do not fail to note that the Lord God “sending” a missionary out to the Gentiles only occurs here and with the prophet Jonah who is sent to Nineveh.
-And then, in verse 21, in words which must have caused the people to squirm, Isaiah says that the LORD will take for priests and Levites from these Gentiles!!
+Consequently, in verse 21, with words which must have caused the people to squirm, Isaiah says the LORD will take for priests and Levites from these Gentiles!!
 Again, in the words of Lessing, “Outsiders will become insiders.”

 Thanks go out to Reed Lessing and his Commentary on Isaiah 56-66 in the Concordia Commentary Series.